 The marigolds grown here are used by buddhist throughout Thailand.

 Another crop they grow in the area is coffee.
-They grow arabica beans specifically
+Arabica beans are grown here specifically.

 Our hike ended in a local hill tribe village.

-We got to try some of the local coffee in the village
+We were able to try some of the local coffee in the village.

 We left the village and went up to the chedis dedicated to the king and queen